-Success Academy schools offer a robust selection of "specials" and electives that include art, chess, sports, and, depending on the school, dance, music, or theater.
-We view these nonacademic subjects as a critical part of learning that adds joy, builds confidence, and fosters a love of school.
+Success Academy schools offer a robust selection of "specials" and electives that include art, sports, and, depending on the school, chess, dance, music, or theater.
+We view these non-academic subjects as critical parts of learning that add joy, build confidence, and foster a love of school.

 Scholars participate in one special (grades K-2) or elective (grades 3 and 4) for 45 minutes per day.
-In grades K-2, scholars rotate through all specials available at the school; in grades 3 and 4, scholars get to select two electives to study all year long.
+In grades K-2, scholars rotate through all specials available at the school; in grades 3 and 4, scholars select two electives to study all year long.